cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 less standard and not used widely in related technologies.
 Moreover, FDH is deterministic, whereas PSS supports deterministic and probabilistic encodings.

-## Alternative Blind Signature Protocols

-RSA has some advantages as a signature protocol, particularly around verification efficiency.
-However, the protocol in this document is not without shortcomings, including:

-- RSA key and signature sizes are larger than those of alternative blind signature protocols;
-- No evaluation batching support, which means that the cost of the protocol scales linearly with the number of invocations; and
-- Extensions for features such as threshold signing are more complex to instantiate compared to other protocols based on, for example, Schnorr signatures.

-There are a number of blind signature protocols beyond blind RSA.
-This section summarizes these at a high level, and discusses why an RSA-based variant was chosen for the basis of this specification, despite the shortcomings above.

-- Blind Schnorr {{?Sch01=DOI.10.1007/3-540-45600-7_1}}: This is a three-message protocol based on the classical Schnorr signature protocol over elliptic curve groups.
-Although simple, the hardness problem upon which this is based -- Random inhomogeneities in a Overdetermined Solvable system of linear equations, or ROS -- can be broken in polynomial time when a small number of concurrent signing sessions are invoked {{PolytimeROS}}, leading to signature forgeries.
-Even with small concurrency limits, Wagner's generalized attack {{?Wagner02=DOI.10.1007/3-540-45708-9_19}}
-leads to subexponential forgery speedup.
-For example, a limit of 15 parallel sessions yields an attack runtime of approximately 2^55, which is substantially lower than acceptable security levels.
-In contrast, the variant in this specification has no such concurrency limit.
-- Clause Blind Schnorr {{?FPS20=DOI.10.1007/978-3-030-45724-2_3}}: This is a three-message protocol based on a variant of the blind Schnorr signature protocol.
-This variant of the protocol is not known to be vulnerable to the attack in {{PolytimeROS}}, though the protocol is still new and under consideration.
-The three-message flow necessarily requires two round trips between the client and server, which may be prohibitive for large-scale signature generation.
-Further analysis and experimentation with this protocol is needed.
-- BSA {{?Abe01=DOI.10.1007/3-540-44987-6_9}}: This is a three-message protocol based on elliptic curve groups similar to blind Schnorr.
-It is also not known to be vulnerable to the ROS attack in {{PolytimeROS}}.
-Kastner et al. {{KLRX20}} proved concurrent security with a polynomial number of sessions.
-For similar reasons to the clause blind Schnorr protocol above, the additional number of round trips requires further analysis and experimentation.
-- WFROS-based Schemes {{TZ22}}: This work contains four proposed schemes, each of which are three-message protocols based on a variant of the blind Schnorr signature protocol.
-Security of these schemes depend on the Weighted Fractional ROS problem, for which the authors prove an exponential and unconditional lower bound, and therefore have tighter security bounds than the Clause Blind Schnorr schemes.
-The performance of the scheme is similar to Clause Blind Schnorr, yet signing is more efficient.
-Similarly to Clause Blind Schnorr schemes, the two round trips required by three-message flows need further analysis and experimentation.
-- Blind BLS {{BLS-Proposal}}: The Boneh-Lynn-Shacham {{?I-D.irtf-cfrg-bls-signature}} protocol can incorporate message blinding when properly instantiated with Type III pairing group.
-This is a two-message protocol similar to the RSA variant, though it requires pairing support, which is not common in widely deployed cryptographic libraries backing protocols such as TLS.
-In contrast, the specification in this document relies upon widely deployed cryptographic primitives.

-Beyond blind signature protocols, anonymous credential schemes with public verifiability such as U-Prove {{UProve}} may be used instead of blind signature protocols.
-Anonymous credentials may even be constructed with blind signature protocols.
-However, anonymous credentials are higher-level constructions that present a richer feature set.

 ## Post-Quantum Readiness

 The blind signature protocol specified in this document is not post-quantum ready since it